MicrosoftDocs/OData-docs/Odata-docs/client/v7/batch-operations.md

 ```
 ## Batch Modification

-In order to batch a set of changes to the server, `ODataServiceContext` provides `SaveChangesOptions.BatchWithSingleChangeset` and `SaveChangesOptions.BatchWithIndependentOperations` when `SaveChanges`.
+In order to batch a set of changes to the server, `DataServiceContext` provides `SaveChangesOptions.BatchWithSingleChangeset` and `SaveChangesOptions.BatchWithIndependentOperations` when `SaveChanges`.

 `SaveChangesOptions.BatchWithSingleChangeset` will save changes in a single change set in a batch request.